Vuizur/blog/content/learn-czech.md

 Title: How to learn Czech
 Date: 2022-10-16 12:44
-Category: Czech
+Category: Language Learning
+Tags: Czech, Resources

 Learning Czech isn't super easy.
-There are not many people speaking it, and not that many resources to learn it.
+Not many people speak it, and only a few resources exist.
 Here is what I found to be useful.

 ## The absolute beginning

 First, you need to learn the alphabet.
-It's not that hard, but it's not the same as English.
+It's not that hard, but there are some differences to English.
 You can find an alright overview of the alphabet [here](https://www.omniglot.com/writing/czech.htm), especially the linked video is useful.

 For getting basic vocabulary and a general feel for the language, I recommend using Anki.
 I made a deck generator that can be used to make a Czech-English (or Czech-German/Spanish/...) deck [here](https://github.com/Vuizur/tatoeba-to-anki).